 Step 2.
 Installing ProFTPD and all required packages.

 During the installation, you’ll be prompted to choose the installation method that you want.
-There are two installation method, standard daemon and the inet daemon methods.
+There are two installation methods, the standard daemon, and init daemon methods.

 Step 3.
 Configure ProFTPD.

 Change the ServerName to the hostname of your server.
 In the case below, ftp.idroot.us is an example: